 Revisit your goals

 Set deadlines and checkpoints for every project to make sure you are on track.
-A checklist and a flexible schedule can help you when getting organized .
-It gives you a chance to establish how long you think a goal will take and gives you a chance to adjust your expectations and plan before you reach the fail point.
+A checklist and a flexible schedule can help you when getting organized.
+It gives you a chance to establish how long you think a goal will take and allows you to adjust your expectations and plan before you reach the fail point.

 Learn that you will not be perfect

-We beat ourselves up for failure and mistakes, but one of the primary goals of Design and Scheme when dealing with our customers is to help you learn to adjust your perception of failure.
+We beat ourselves up for failure and mistakes, but one of Design and Scheme’s primary goals when dealing with our clients is to help you learn to adjust your perception of failure.
 We learn from everything we do.
 Our thoughts.
 Our actions.
 Failure is another lesson.
-Comparing yourself to others accomplishments and failures is not a benefit either.
+Comparing yourself to others’ accomplishments and failures is not a benefit either.
 Every person is different and similar.
 Your distinct differences are often what we need to learn to use to overcome our failures.

 Don’t be afraid to ask for help

 It’s ok to admit you don’t know what to do or how to get started.
-It’s not being weak to say “I don’t know.”
+It’s not weak to say, “I don’t know.”
 It’s giving yourself a voice and a chance to learn more and accomplish more.

 Help comes in many forms:

 - … Community

 Having a community, whether friends, family, professional networks, or community groups, gives you a place to hear experiences.
 You can bounce ideas off of individuals, ask for references, introductions, and resources.
 There are thousands of groups out there.
 If one community doesn’t work for you, try another.